NikoBiele/RayTraceHeatTransfer.jl/README.md

 ![plot](./validation_oneBillion.png)

-Decreasing the number of subdivisions would further increase the accuracy.
+Decreasing the number of subdivisions (Nx and Ny) would further increase the accuracy.

 ## Defining a custom geometry